dmh2000/ai-gen/doc/notes.md

 **Aider** is a command line tool that connects to the LLM and supports a continuous conversation.
 It can be used with most of the big-name LLM's with the proper setup.
 Aider connects to Claude via the Anthropic API.
 But you don't need any knowledge of how that works.
 It's pretty much the same as using a browser-based interface to an LLM but it eliminates the copy/paste steps.

-One feature of Aider that other command line interfaces (Maestro) don't have is that Aider uses or creates a local git repo and it commits all the changes it makes.
-This gives you a history of what happened, and you can /undo commits if you don't like the result.
-If you don't already have a git repo it will ask if it can create one.
+One feature of Aider that other command line interfaces (Maestro) don't have is that **Aider uses or creates a local git repo and it commits all the changes it makes.
+This gives you a history of what happened, and you can /undo commits if you don't like the result.** If you don't already have a git repo it will ask if it can create one.
+Be sure to work on a branch, not main.

 #### Anthropic setup